deltanet/adapt-contrib-assessmentResultsTotal/README.md

 ## Settings Overview

-**Important note: do not put the Assessment Results Total Audio component in the same article as the assessment itself**.
+**Important note: do not put the Multiple Assessment Results component in the same article as the assessment itself**.

-The attributes listed below are used in *components.json* to configure **Assessment Results Total Audio**, and are properly formatted as JSON in [*example.json*](https://github.com/deltanet/adapt-contrib-assessmentResultsTotal-audio/blob/master/example.json).
-Visit the [**Assessment Results Total Audio** wiki](https://github.com/deltanet/adapt-contrib-assessmentResultsTotal-audio/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).
+The attributes listed below are used in *components.json* to configure **Multiple Assessment Results**, and are properly formatted as JSON in [*example.json*](https://github.com/deltanet/adapt-contrib-assessmentResultsTotal-audio/blob/master/example.json).
+Visit the [**Multiple Assessment Results** wiki](https://github.com/deltanet/adapt-contrib-assessmentResultsTotal-audio/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).

 ### Attributes